What are electricity rebates?

 The account holder must have a Services Australia Pensioner, DVA Pensioner Concession or Services Australia Health Care card.

+Submit it to your electricity retailer for review.
 Source: Medical Cooling or Heating Concession, Tasmanian Government.
-Accurate as of March 2025.
+Accurate as of January 2026.

 Northern Territory energy rebates and concessions